Folded-Structures-Lab/timber-as/docs/tutorial-3.md

 ## Capacity Factor

-Capacity factor phi is used to calculate the design capacities of structural timber; the value of phi varies based on material type and intended member application (*application category*, ref.
+Capacity factor phi \phi is used to calculate the design capacities of structural timber; the value of phi varies based on material type and intended member application (*application category*, ref.
 Table 2.1 AS1720.1).

 In *timberas*, capacity factors for all application categories as object attributes in the *TimberMaterial* class (*phi_1*, *phi_2*, *phi_3*).
 The *TimberMaterial.phi()* method is then used to select the approriate capacity factor based on an input application category.